Data Centers in Delhi National Capital Region (NCR)

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: The market is mature, featuring a carrier count of over 25 providers as of September 2025.
-Most top-tier facilities operate with strict carrier neutrality, offering diverse fiber paths and competitive interconnection options for local and international traffic.
+Carrier Density & Carrier Neutrality: The market is mature, featuring a carrier count of over 25 providers as of January 2026.
+Most top-tier facilities in Noida and Gurugram operate with strict carrier neutrality, offering diverse fiber paths and competitive interconnection options for local and international traffic.

-Direct Cloud On-Ramps: There are 0 direct public cloud on-ramps within the region as of September 2025.
-Enterprises typically access major cloud regions via private network interconnects or high-capacity wave services routed through Mumbai.
+Direct Cloud On-Ramps: There are 0 direct public cloud on-ramps within the region as of January 2026.
+Enterprises typically access major cloud regions via private network interconnects or high-capacity wave services routed through Mumbai, which serves as the primary cloud gateway for the country.

-Bare Metal: Professional bare metal services are widely available through providers like Hivelocity as of September 2025.
-Local colocation operators also offer purpose-built hardware solutions for specialized workloads.
+Bare Metal: Professional bare metal services are widely available through providers like Hivelocity and Latitude.sh as of January 2026.
+Local colocation operators also offer purpose-built hardware solutions for specialized workloads requiring rapid deployment without long-term capital expenditure.

 Power Analysis

-Average Cost Of Power: Industrial electricity is priced at approximately $0.07/kWh as of September 2025.
-The regional energy mix is dominated by fossil fuels at roughly 75%, with renewables and hydro contributing about 23%, offering a balance between cost and availability.
-This competitive pricing supports high-density deployments without the sticker shock found in other global capitals.
+Average Cost Of Power: Industrial electricity is priced at approximately $0.07/kWh as of January 2026.
+The regional energy mix is dominated by fossil fuels at roughly 75%, with renewables and hydro contributing about 23%.
+This pricing is competitive for the region, supporting high-density deployments without the cost spikes seen in other global capitals.

 Power Grid Reliability: Data center corridors in Noida and Gurugram utilize well-engineered grid connections.
 These facilities are supported by redundant configurations and multi-substation feeds to maintain high availability in a high-demand environment.